 - Materials include extension activities that integrate scientific concepts and science and engineering practices.
 The materials include short open-ended activities that require students to integrate scientific knowledge and science and engineering practices appropriate to the student expectation being assessed.
 For example, in TEKS 6B, the Homework activity asks, "Students...find examples of the future possible uses of stem cells and produce a short piece of work describing this."
-This topic can also be seen in TEKS 6A, Enrichment Activity for ALL Students, where "Students create a presentation to inform audiences about The Life Cycle Of A Cell: The cell cycle, Interphase, G1 Phase, G2 Phase, Semi-conservative replication of DNA, Semiconservative replication, Mitosis, Prophase, Anaphase, Telophase, Cytokinesis.
+This topic can also be seen in TEKS 6A, Enrichment Activity for ALL Students, where "Students create a presentation to inform audiences about The Life Cycle Of A Cell: The cell cycle, Interphase, G1 Phase, G2 Phase, Semi-conservative replication of DNA, Semi-conservative replication, Mitosis, Prophase, Anaphase, Telophase, Cytokinesis.
 The presentation might be a production where students act out their information, a short movie, a poem, a song, or a newspaper article."
 The curriculum includes a rubric for assessing students' mastery of concepts based on their presentation, where "3 points for creativity and 2 points for accuracy of information for each of the content requirements." - The materials include real-world science and engineering tasks integrating scientific concepts and science and engineering practices.
 For example, in Biology 5A (Proteins), students are asked to complete an activity similar to a forensic scientist reviewing criminal DNA.
 The students are asked to diagram the DNA molecule with the appropriate nitrogen bases, sugars, and phosphate groups.
 Students are introduced to science and engineering practices that actual forensic scientists complete.
 Also, in Biology 2D, students create a bird feeder using science and engineering design practices.
 Students must create a design that prevents other animals from stealing the bird seed for small garden birds.
 These activities bring engineering design into the biology course. - Materials include informal assessments that integrate scientific concepts and science and engineering practices.
 An example of this is the plenary for TEKS 5A, where students have to write questions about what they do not know.
 Also, the student tasks from the lesson for TEKS 6A have students use colored paper or plastic bricks to model DNA replication.
+The "Horizontal Alignment Chart Biology" indicates the SEPs involved in each student task for each lesson.